Are lithium-ion solar batteries the best energy storage option?

 The launch of the Powerwall 1 ignited a torrent of discussion and research about energy storage and the development of cost-effective solar batteries.
 It also propelled Tesla to be one of the top battery manufacturers in the U.S. Powerwall paved the way for the future of lithium-ion solar batteries - establishing pricing of battery energy storage, driving investment in the energy storage sector, and creating hope that battery technology could become affordable for average residential customers.

 Prior to the development of the Tesla Powerwall, most solar storage systems were composed of lead-acid battery banks.
-However, there are now many lithium-ion solar batteries on the market, so every homeowner can find the right option for them.
+However, there are now many lithium-ion solar batteries on the market so that every homeowner can find the right option for them.

 But despite all the hype about this new technology, the industry and analysts alike have forgotten to ask one simple question.
 Are lithium-ion solar batteries the best battery for solar panel systems?

 The biggest concern most homeowners have is how much an energy storage system will cost them.
 The total cost to install a lithium battery storage system could be anywhere from $7,000 to over $30,000.